 Mid-Range Stay in Malapascua: Tepanee Beach Resort is a beautiful option looking for a nice stay with rooms starting from 3,500 PHP ($66 USD)

 Moalboal is a coastal city on the south of Cebu Island.
 It is the perfect base for activities in Cebu, including some serious waterfall exploring.
-Cebu has some of the best waterfalls in the world.
+Cebu has some of the best waterfalls in Asia.

 The out of this world Gatorade blue color of the water makes these waterfalls exceptional and unique.
 There are dozens of falls to explore; some of our favorites are Inambakan Falls, Kawasan Falls, Dao Falls, and Binalayan Falls.